cumulus13/pt-go/README.md

 [Support me on Patreon](https://www.patreon.com/cumulus13)

-## � Acknowledgments
+## 🙏 Acknowledgments

 - [atotto/clipboard](https://github.com/atotto/clipboard) - Cross-platform clipboard library
 - [dandavison/delta](https://github.com/dandavison/delta) - Beautiful diff viewer
+- [gopkg.in/yaml.v3](https://gopkg.in/yaml.v3) - YAML parser for Go
 - Go community for excellent tooling and documentation
 - All contributors and users

-> 🌟 **PT: More than a clipboard tool — it's your file version manager!**
+> 🌟 **PT: More than a clipboard tool – it's your file version manager with context!**
 >
-> Save, compare, restore, diff, and manage all your file versions effortlessly.
-Never lose work again!
+> Save, compare, restore, diff, and manage all your file versions effortlessly with meaningful comments.
+Never lose work again, and always know why changes were made!

 ## 🎓 Quick Start Tutorial